blockchain-insights/blockchain-data-subnet-ops/miners/bitcoin-funds-flow/README.md

     BITCOIN_NODE_RPC_URL=http://${RPC_USER}:${RPC_PASSWORD}@bitcoin-core:8332
     # If you want to use external Memgraph instance.
     GRAPH_DB_URL=bolt://memgraph:7687
-    # Set to False if you want your miner to work without waiting for the Indexer to sync, but be aware that this might impact the miner's rewards.
+    # Set to True if you want your miner to work only when the Indexer is 100% in sync, but be aware that this might impact the miner's rewards.
-    WAIT_FOR_SYNC=True
+    WAIT_FOR_SYNC=False
     # If you have custom bittensor path
     BITTENSOR_VOLUME_PATH=~/.bittensor
-    # By default miners use the public SN15 subtensor, but you can use other too
+    # By default miners use local subtensor node, but you can specify a different one
     SUBTENSOR_NETWORK=local
-    SUBTENSOR_URL=ws://51.158.60.18:9944
+    SUBTENSOR_URL=ws://IP:PORT
     ```

     **Run the version-script.sh before starting the miner**